nypublicradio/ember-hifi/README.md

       // Do any global setup needed for your third party library.
     },

-    canPlayExtension(/* extension */) {
+    canPlayMimeType(/* extension */) {
-      // check if connection can play file with this extension return true;
+      // check if connection can play file with this mime type return true;
     },